RiverBench/riverbench.github.io/docs/documentation/creating-new-dataset.md

     - Enter "Source" as the release name.
     - Check the "Set as a pre-release" option.
     - Leave the other options unchanged.
-5. Upload the prepared source archive (triples.tar.gz, quads.tar.gz, or graphs.tar.gz) by dragging and dropping the file into the designated area.
+5. Upload the prepared source archive (`source.tar.gz`) by dragging and dropping the file into the designated area.
 6. Once the source archive is attached, click on the "Publish release" button to finalize and publish the dataset source release.

 ## Step 4: Fill out the metadata